svenbolte/foldergallery/readme.txt

 == Changelog ==

+= 9.7.5.31
+Folderdir: if a text file descriptions.txt with filename.pdf,detailed description text is in folder, a description is listed with each filename found

 = 9.7.5.30
 [folderdir] gets option protect=1.
 If given, files in folder can only be downloaded.
 Download links are only valid for the rest of the day
  (one-day-pass) to prevent sharing deeplinks.
 Folder content is protected by .htaccess set to deny